Beautiful Ingredient

 • ⅓ cup blueberries fresh, washed

-• ½ cup coconut whipped cream or other plant-based whipped cream
+• ½ cup vegan whipped cream or additional yogurt

 • 2 strawberries fresh, washed